What is Click & Collect?

 For how long can I borrow the books?
 Can I still renew them?
 Will fines be charged on late items?

-The accrual of fines for overdue items is currently suspended until books can be returned to owning libraries in the usual way.
 See our loan returns page for details of how items can be returned currently.

 What should I bring with me when I come to collect my items?

 - Please bring your University Card (or alternatively another form of photo ID) when you come to collect the items.
 Note that you may be asked by staff for your University Card number.